aditya-jaishankar/farmers-market/Project_Prospectus.md

 **TODO:** Perhaps I can hand select a set of commercial followers?
 Check out the `farmers_market_twitter_all.csv` file.
 I have a list of farmers markets with their handles.
 I could use this is select all them, download all their tweets, so a topic model, train a binary classifier (simple), test_train_split (will need to include some non-market account, say random accounts from the corresponding city).
 Then expand the selected_follower function to include this case.

+### `commercial-markets-downloader.py`

+To implement the above idea of being able to filer out commercial farmers market followers, I am first found a list of all farmers markets in the US from census data, available in `farmers_market_twitter_all.csv`.
+I am reducing the scope of my project to urban farmers markets for now (because they have more resources to organize events), so I first use more US census data and the `shapely` package to only select those farmers markets that lie in urban areas.
+Moreover, I had to do some cleaning of the twitter handles.
+Once this is done, I download 500 tweets from each of the eligible farmers markets.
+Because I know for sure that these are all farmers markets, I label all of these 1.

+Next, I want to augment this dataset with documents that are labeled 0.
+For this I create a random number generator that outputs a 64 bit unsigned integer and use this as a user_id (this is the format twitter requires) and then try and see if this id corresponds to an account with over 500 tweets and 500 followers.
+I then download all tweets of these eligible accounts and then label them as 0.

+Finally I convert these tweet dictionaries into a more useful format so that I can create docs out of them and then feed them into code that performs LDA, determines the distribution of topics per document and then performs binary classification given the labels.
+The feature vectors are the topic probability distributions for each document.

 ### `LDA.ipynb`

 This code does all the major work of implementing the LDA analysis.
 Before actually doing the LDA, I first create `master_dict` which takes `all_tweets_dict` in all it's gory detail and simplifies it into a structure of the form: